Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You have several options for viewing and managing Dynamic Prerendering settings.
+You have several options for viewing and managing Prerendering settings.

 - **Advanced Settings tab** - You can view settings for an origin in Advanced Settings tab in the web console.
 - **REST API** - Macrometa provides several API calls that allow you to view and manage origin settings.

 :::note
-Each setting is explained in detail in the Dynamic Prerendering web console.
+Each setting is explained in detail in the Prerendering web console.
 We strongly recommend that you review the setting and consult with Macrometa Support before making any changes.
 :::

 ## View Settings